SergeyGrishuk/grishuk.co.il/markdown_content/post_open_source_website_protection.md

 :: Progress: [485/4750] :: Job [1/1] :: 2 req/sec :: Duration: [0:02:38] :: Errors: 359 ::
 ```

 As seen in the output of `ffuf`, most of the requested pages generate an error (359).
 This error is a result of a firewall block created by `fail2ban`.
-Bellow is an output of the `iptables` rules from the web server.
+Below is an output of the `iptables` rules from the web server.

 ```
 Chain INPUT (policy ACCEPT 326K packets, 1129M bytes)